Jaclyn Victor: Post-Idol career

-2010 - 2019
+2010–2019

 In 2011, she released a collaborative album with Ning Baizura and Shila Amzah entitled "3 Suara", they won "Best Vocal in a Song" at the 18th Anugerah Industri Muzik and "Most Popular Group" in "Anugerah Bintang Popular 2011".

 In 2012, Jaclyn Victor won three Anugerah Industri Muzik awards for the song "Counting days" with Aubrey Suwito.
-She also joined another singing competition hosted by Astro called Mania in 2012 battling several other Malaysian singers & as emerged as a top 3 finalist.
+She also joined another singing competition hosted by Astro called Mania in 2012 battling several other Malaysian singers and as emerged as a top 3 finalist.